joshw52/XSS-Keylogger-App/README.md

 View recorded keystrokes sent from a XSS payload to the server.
 Each log will display IP address, time of log, User Agent, and keystrokes.
 You can filter by IP address or a search term.

 You can also click a row to view all of the keystrokes in a modal.
 There's an option to process keystrokes, where `ENTER` characters will be converted to newlines, and for each `BACKSPACE`, a character will be deleted.
+Below you can see an example of before processing keystrokes (left) and after (right).

 <p float="left">
     <img src="./images/unprocessed_keystrokes.png" alt= “” height="300px">